 Sure, over a few years, some people might find out about it (if you have not gone bankrupt by then).

 They might even tell their friends about it, and maybe it can grow into a successful business.
 But the process is 1000x slower than if you were to go out and actively promote it yourself.

 Even a single link can make a difference

 Link building is not just about ranking a single keyword.
-Like I mentioned earlier, getting new strong links pointed at your site can increase the total number of keywords each article ranks for (ie. long-tail keywords).
+As I mentioned earlier, getting new strong links pointed at your site can increase the total number of keywords each article ranks for (ie. long-tail keywords).

 One of the blogs I recently sold had very little link building done to it.
 It was in a very uncompetitive space.

 It was a blog I built up, then didn’t touch for a few years.
 When I went back and built just 2 links to it, search traffic immediately increased by 46%.

 DejanSEO recently had a similar finding.
 They ran an SEO experiment to test whether quality content alone can be enough to rank for low competition keywords.

 They published 30 pieces of high quality content targeting uncompetitive keywords, and left it alone to see how it does.